umd-lhcb/TupleToolSemiLeptonic/README.md

 # TupleToolSemiLeptonic
-This project provides two additional classes for the LHCb `Analysis/Phys/DecayTreeTuple` package for lepton flavor universality violation analysis in the semileptonic channel.
+This project provides several additional classes for the LHCb `Analysis/Phys/DecayTreeTuple` package for lepton flavor universality violation analysis in the semileptonic channel.

 Obtained from Patrick Owen, from the following link:
 ```